 Nature places it in the lap of the green It takes peaceful slumbers in the loving arms of a leaf The morning light beautifies it…… At last, it encounters death When the bright rays of sun burns its delicate surface

 Dew-drops, Adorn a morn, Glitter like pearls, Cling on to cobwebs, Rest on petals and grass, As if to herald the golden sun, And shine with a bright sparkle.
-Honest poems on *nature Gifted poems relating to Beauty Honorable thoughts
+Considerate thoughts on *nature Magnificent feelings on Beauty Gifted poems relating